Comparing Energy Input: Mechanical Centrifugal Dryers vs Air Drying

 Drying is one of the biggest operating costs in a plastic recycling line.
-The decision is not “centrifugal dryer vs hot air.”
-It is how far you need to push moisture down before your next step (bagging, extrusion, pelletizing).
+The choice is not “centrifugal dryer vs hot air” — and it does not matter whether your supplier calls the machine a centrifugal dryer, an industrial centrifugal dryer, a plastic dryer, or a centrifugal dewatering machine (they are the same equipment).
+What matters is how far you need to push moisture down before your next step (bagging, extrusion, pelletizing) — and the energy cost of getting there.

 This guide explains how energy input differs between mechanical dewatering (spinning off bulk water) and thermal air drying (evaporating water), plus a simple way to estimate energy by the amount of water you remove.